DeepikaSurendran/Final-Project--Capstone/README.md

 This repo contains 4 files.
 The report of my project is called 'Starbucks Capstone Challenge - Using Starbucks app user data to predict effective offers.ipynb'.
 The data used in the project is in the files portfolio.json, profile.json and transcript.json.

-### 4. Licensing, Authors, Acknowledgements, etc.

-Data for coding project was provided by Udacity.